 Click the green button Add subtasks and type subtasks for one solver.
 In the section Who solves the subtasks choose a solver for all entered subtasks.

-Within the smart subtask you can have another checklist with subtasks.
+Within the smart subtask, you can have another checklist with subtasks.
 There are possible to assign to someone or edit them.
-There is no option for due date or discussion.
+There is no option for a due date or discussion.
 It is just a checklist.

-On detail of the superior task you can see the round icon with graph.
-That indicates there are another subtasks.
+In the detail of the superior task, you can see the round icon with a graph.
+That indicates there are other subtasks.
 It also helps you check the number of subtasks and the fulfillment.

 How to set a deadline